datakurre/plonetheme-webpack-plugin/README.rst

    the plugin instance.
 The presets already include the plugin itself.

 3. A common Webpack configuration is defined with the bundles to build.
-   Please, see `plonetheme.webpackexample`_ for example bundles and example theme mockups (where final bundles get injected).
+   Please, see `plonetheme.webpacktemplate`_ for example bundles and example theme mockups (where final bundles get injected).

 4. Finally, PloneWebpackPlugin-presets for production and development